-Our plantar fasciitis treatment results are different because our approach is different.
-Our musculoskeletal experts have developed a complete treatment approach over the past 15 years to get real results.
+Our musculoskeletal experts have developed a complete plantar fasciitis treatment approach over the past 19 years to get you back in action.
 If you have plantar fasciitis, you’ve effectively got a repetitive strain injury.
 While orthotics may help to support your foot in some cases, treating your injured muscles and tendons is key to long term resolution.
 This is what we do best.

 Our plantar fasciitis treatment restores flexibility to key muscles

-Our first course of action is to restore the flexibility and suppleness of your plantar fascia, foot and calve muscles.
+Our first course of action is to restore the flexibility and suppleness of your plantar fascia, foot, and calve muscles.
 Our experienced Active Release Technique ® providers are skilled at finding the exact spots causing your pain.
-Active Release is considered the gold standard in soft tissue therapy.
-It’s effective for overuse injuries like plantar fasciitis because it physically removes the resulting build up of scar tissue.
-It’s new, different and it works.
+It can be effective for overuse injuries like plantar fasciitis because it physically removes the resulting build-up of scar tissue.

 Chronic plantar fasciitis treatment options

-Our Shock Wave Therapy service uses a state-of-the-art Swiss made machine to send pressue waves through your tissues (not electrical pulses).
-This improves your circulation, stimulates blood vessel growth and helps repair any tissue degeneration.
-Research shows plantar fasciitis treatment with Shock Wave Therapy can have up to a 90% success rate.
+Our Shock Wave Therapy service uses a state-of-the-art Swiss-made machine to send pressure waves through your tissues (not electrical pulses).
+This can improve your circulation, stimulate blood vessel growth, and help repair any tissue degeneration.

 In some cases, a person’s foot can no longer keep up with the rigors of daily living.
 In these cases, we work with leading Sydney City Feet Clinic to custom design an orthotic to correct these problems.

 What plantar fasciitis exercises or stretches are helpful?